Gunnar Wennerström

-Gunnar Wennerström (June 27, 1879 – 1931) was a Swedish water polo player and freestyle swimmer who competed in the 1908 Summer Olympics.
+Gunnar Erik Emanuel Wennerström (27 June 1879 – 2 June 1931) was a Swedish water polo player and freestyle swimmer who competed in the 1908 Summer Olympics.

 He was part of the Swedish water polo team, which was able to win the bronze medal.
 In the 1500 metres freestyle event he was eliminated in the first round.
 Also he was part of the Swedish 4 x 200 metre freestyle relay team.